TELEVISION POLICY MANUAL

 Students will not make any adjustments to equipment.
 This includes going behind faceplates and changing settings or going behind equipment and rewiring it.
 If you have to unscrew something, then that means you should not be trying to make adjustments to it.

-If you receive error messages, or have equipment trouble contact the Chief Engineer immediately.
+If you receive error messages, or have equipment trouble contact the Director of Broadcast immediately.

 Please make sure to pick up after yourself before leaving the editing rooms.
-Put all tapes back on the shelf in their proper order and pick up and throw away all scrap papers and trash before you leave.
+Pick up and throw away all scrap papers and trash before you leave.

-In the event of a fire in the Crabaugh Building, (if we are on the air) do NOT announce there is a fire over the air.
+In the event of a fire in the Energy Building, (if we are on the air) do NOT announce there is a fire over the air.

 If we are on the air, immediately go to black and kill the microphones.